mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_07_Service Endpoints.md

 2. After selecting the **Connect** button, a Remote Desktop Protocol (.rdp) file is created and downloaded to your computer.
 3. Open the downloaded rdp file.
 If prompted, select **Connect**.
 Enter the user name and password you specified when creating the VM.
 You may need to select **More choices**, then **Use a different account**, to specify the credentials you entered when you created the VM.
 4. Select **OK**.
 5. You may receive a certificate warning during the sign-in process.
-If you receive the warning, select **Yes** or **Continue**, to proceed with the connection.
+If you receive the warning, select **Yes** or **Continue** to proceed with the connection.
 6. On the *myVmPrivate* VM, map the Azure file share to drive Z using PowerShell.
 Before running the commands that follow, replace `<storage-account-key>` and `<storage-account-name>` with values you supplied and retrieved in the **Create a storage account** task.

        ```powershell